carpeliam/at-journal-2024/src/entries/at-day-12-sassafras-gap-shelter-to-cable-gap-shelter.md

 sleep: Tent
 mood: 🙂
 ---
-My knees and ankles are letting me know, they re not happy about everything Today started off really hard, good to know it was hard for others Met Midnight Snack and Twelve, hopefully I see more of them, but I m afraid I won t see either soon- I might finish the whole thing without establishing much of a tramily 💩 at Brown Fork Gap shelter- got to the privy and realized I didn t have my poop kit, was too tired to go back and get it so I used leaves instead.
+Today started off really hard.
+Last night's sleep was terrible.
+My knees and ankles are letting me know that they're not happy about everything.

+I grabbed some lunch at Brown Fork shelter, and met Midnight Snack.
+He seemed to have pains of his own, but his disposition about it was something to aspire to.
+Hopefully I see more of him, but I'm afraid I won't - I might finish this whole thing without establishing much of a tramily.
+When I went to the privy, I realized I had forgotten my poop kit back at the shelter, and I was too tired to walk back and fetch it, so I used leaves instead.
 I think they did the job.

-Sleep score: 55